top of page

 THE RANSOM

 CPH believes that the most significant ransom price is the shed blood of Jesus Christ.
-1 Timothy 2:6 states, "who gave himself as a ransom for all people."
-Jesus' sacrifice opens the way for humanity to be delivered from sin and death inherited from Adam.
+As stated in 1 Timothy 2:6, "He gave Himself as a ransom for all people."
+Jesus’ sacrifice opens the way for humanity to be delivered from the sin and death inherited from Adam.
+Through His selfless act, He paid the ultimate price to redeem mankind, offering reconciliation with God and the promise of eternal life to those who accept His gift of grace.

 RECONCILIATION

-CPH believes in reconciliation, the bringing together of God and humanity through Christ.
-2 Corinthians 5:18-19 states, "All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation."
+CPH believes in reconciliation, the process of reuniting God and humanity through Christ.
+According to 2 Corinthians 5:18-19, "All this is from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation."
+This sacred act reflects God’s boundless love and grace, offering humanity a path to restore its broken relationship with the divine.
+Through Christ’s sacrifice, we are not only redeemed but also entrusted with the mission to share this message of unity and healing with the world.

 ATONEMENT